HOW TO PROTECT YOUR IMAGES FROM BEING STOLEN.

 This picture made a wholesale company over a million dollars of business.
-It was taken by our Boutique Hub member, Ms. Stephanie Phillips Liebel, from Blessings and Butterflies Boutique.
+It was taken by our Boutique Hub member, Ms. Stephanie Phillips Liebel, from Blessings and Butterflies Boutique a few years ago.

 So let’s take the time to tell you how a situation like this but to also educate you on how to protect your images.

 When a brand uses your photo for viral selling of a product, here are some suggestions on how to negotiate & collaborate on that image.

 - Ask for a permanent discount from the brand of at least 5% off your future orders.

 - Ask for free shipping for the rest of the year.